-Presently, there is a television commercial from a shoe insert company featuring a wife who is happy that her husband found relief from their product.
+Presently, there is a television commercial from a shoe insert company featuring a wife who is happy that her husband found relief from their product, and an athlete who testifies to the same.

 As a podiatrist, however, I have had patients who complain to have spent hundreds of dollars on their products, stating salespeople and not doctors have sold them multiple pairs of different inserts.
 They ask me which ones they need.
 However, they could have saved money by first coming to the doctor who could have recommended similar, less expensive over-the-counter options that would have worked for them.
 One patient, who was a diabetic with a rocker bottom foot, even developed a huge ulceration or sore from wearing an insert from this store with a hard metatarsal pad that pressed into the foot.